I quit my day job to give full-time blogging a try.

-August through December of 2010 were some of the best months of my life.
+August through December were some of the best months of my life.
 PT Money had become a financial success.
 Traffic and revenue saw huge increases each month.
-The strategy put in place by the consultant, along with the endless hours of work on my part were finally starting to pay off.
+The strategy put in place by the consultant, along with the endless hours of work on my part was finally starting to pay off.

 But it wasn’t paying off to the tune of $25,000, the amount we would pay out-of-pocket for baby #2.
 So, as crazy as it sounds, I went back to sending out resumes in hopes of landing a job.
 I even entertained the idea of taking on a part-time job with benefits.

 I still faced the same uphill battle with employers: the weird gap in my employment history.
-By late January of 2011 I still didn’t have a job.
+By late January of the next year, I still didn’t have a job.

 Long story short, my parents once again came to the rescue.
 My father offered to bring me on with his practice and provide the group health insurance that we would need to help cover the maternity costs.
 I started with him in February, and on March 4th our second daughter was born.